r3wald/espurna-wiki/Home.md

 ## Contribute

-There are several ways to contribute to ESpurna development.
+There are several ways to contribute to ESPurna development.
 You can contribute to the repository by doing:

 * Pull requests (fixes, enhancements, new features... are very welcome)
 * Documentation (I reckon I'm bad at it)